 - Depending on your accessory, you may see additional options during setup, such as setting camera notifications and recording options.

-To get your HomeKit accessories to show up in the Home app on Mac, you'll need to be signed in on the same Apple ID on both devices, have iCloud Keychain and Two-Factor Authentication turned on, and Home must be toggled on in your iCloud Settings.
-Both iOS and your Mac should also be updated with the latest software.
+To get your HomeKit accessories in the Home app on Mac, you'll need to sign in to your Apple ID, have iCloud Keychain and Two-Factor Authentication on, and Home enabled in iCloud Settings.
+Both iOS and your Mac should also be running the latest software version.

-It's a bit disappointing that you're unable to add new accessories directly in the Mac version of the Home app, but you can still get most of the other features that Home is capable of.
+It's a bit disappointing that you cannot add new accessories directly on the Mac, but you can still get most of the Home app's other features.

 Getting started with Home on macOS

 Controlling your HomeKit accessories via the Mac works just like it does on iOS and iPadOS, with clicks and right-clicks taking the place of taps and long presses.
-The macOS Home app also includes the sidebar navigation view that it has on iPad, making it easy to jump to a specific room instead of swiping through each individually.
+The macOS Home app also includes the sidebar navigation view as the iPad, making it easy to jump to a specific room instead of swiping through each individually.

-To turn a device ON/OFF or view a HomeKit camera's live feed, just click on it.
+To turn a device ON/OFF or view a HomeKit camera's live feed, click on it.
 Grayed-out icons mean that the device is currently OFF, while white means it's ON.
-Right-click on a device, and you'll get two options: Show Controls or View Camera and Settings.
-The Settings menu allows you to do things like renaming your devices, which is useful when moving things around the house.
+Right-click on an accessory, and you'll get two options: Show Controls or View Camera and Settings.
+The Settings menu allows you to do things like renaming your devices, which is useful when moving stuff around the house.

 Settings will allow you to see the device name and room.
-From here, you can add a device to your favorites list, include or exclude it from status updates (they are included by default), group accessories, adjust HomeKit Secure Video camera options, and see details about the device manufacturer, model number, firmware, and serial number.
+From here, you can make it a favorite, include it in your home's status, group accessories, adjust HomeKit Secure Video camera options, and see details like firmware version.

 When you click on Show Controls, you'll have access to such things as dimming the lights, adjusting temperature, and more, depending on the devices you have.
 For those who use compatible light bulbs, Show Controls will also give you the option to change the color of your lights and enable Adaptive Lighting.

 HomeKit notifications are also available on macOS, with banners appearing on the top right-hand side of your screen and in Control Center.
-Just like on iOS, you can set notifications up to inform you if a door or window is opened or when motion is detected by one of your HomeKit cameras — complete with thumbnail images.
+Just like on iOS, you can set notifications up to inform you if a door or window opens or for motion events caught by one of your HomeKit cameras — complete with thumbnail images.